jaymwong/ros1-mac-osx/README.md

 # ROS1 Mac OSX Support
 Developing on Mac OSX with ROS locally built for the past 6+ years has been nice, especially with the support scripts from [ros-install-osx](https://github.com/mikepurvis/ros-install-osx).
 However, recently, `brew` has been failing more and more commands to a point where building ROS on a Mac is not only frustrating but extremely time consuming.
 The purpose of this repository is to hold a working copy of the libraries that has successfully built ROS on my Mac OSX machine.
-It's not elegant at all, in fact, it's very "hacky".
-But I'm putting this together but for myself and the community, however, I make no guarantees as to whether it will work for you.
+It's not elegant at all, in fact, it's very "hacky" and might clobber some existing `brew` packages on your machine.
+Regardless, I'm putting this together for my future self and the greater ROS community.
+That being said, I make no guarantees as to whether it will work for you.
+Good luck!

 Notable ROS components that have been tested to work for development,
 - ROS1 Kinetic
-- OpenCV 3.3.1
+- OpenCV (3.3.1)
 - PCL
 - Rviz
 - Rqt